ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `supplyAsync` method creates an incompleted future that is asynchronously completed with the value from the given `Supplier`.
+The `supplyAsync` method creates an uncompleted future that is asynchronously completed with the value from the given `Supplier`.

 ```